 You may be able to apply for funding for an exchange program from your home university or institute, even if study abroad is not a requirement for your program of study.
 Check to see if your university currently has any partnerships or established exchange programs with U.S. institutions – there may be special tuition agreements or further support you can explore.

 Non-degree, or “special students,” are usually, though not always, ineligible to receive university-sponsored financial assistance such as scholarships or assistantships.
 Funding may be available from independent foundations and organizations, such as Fulbright Commissions, that award scholarships for postgraduate study.
 Some national governments also offer scholarships for short-term exchange or non-degree programs so be sure to research potential financing options available through your own ministry of education or the equivalent.

 General Funding Resources:

-Visit the EducationUSA financial aid database to see current government and U.S. higher education financial aid opportunities.
+Visit the EducationUSA listing of special opportunities and financial aid to see current government and U.S. higher education financial aid opportunities.
 There are also numerous financial organizations that offer educational loans for international students.
 Students and parents should thoroughly research loan terms prior to applying and accepting funds.